Data Harmonisation and Interoperability

 3.1 Data Standards

 Data standards provide the foundational agreements on how data should be structured, described, and interpreted.
 For ocean accounting, three families of standards are particularly important: statistical data standards, geospatial data standards, and marine domain-specific standards.
-The application of these standards supports the quality dimensions described in TG-0.7 Quality Assurance, particularly coherence and comparability.
+The application of these standards supports the quality dimensions described in TG-0.7 Quality Assurance Principles, particularly coherence and comparability.

 Statistical Data and Metadata Exchange (SDMX)